leeprovoost/go-rest-api-template/README.md

 }
 ```

 The only problem is that this handler's type signature is not `http.ResponseWriter, *http.Request` but `http.ResponseWriter, *http.Request, Env` so Go's HandleFunc function will complain about this.
-That's why we are introducing a helper function `makeHandler` that takes our environment struct and our handlers with the special type signature and converts it to unc(w http.ResponseWriter, r *http.Request):
+That's why we are introducing a helper function `makeHandler` that takes our environment struct and our handlers with the special type signature and converts it to `func(w http.ResponseWriter, r *http.Request)`:

 ```
 func makeHandler(env Env, fn func(http.ResponseWriter, *http.Request, Env)) http.HandlerFunc {